susannahammarberg/defect_detection/README.md

 # Defect detection computer vision
-A simple vision system for casting product images.
+A simple vision system for defect detection of casting product images.

+The images are put into two categories, ok or defect.

+What do you want the model to predict?
+Either that there is a defect or not?
+Or do you want to classify the defect?
+What should the output be, should it be just yes or no to defect?

 ## Functions